Air Duct Cleaning

 The air duct cleaning process involves several steps to ensure that the whole system is thoroughly cleaned:

-- A pre-inspection to review the systems level of contamination to design the most appropriate and thorough cleaning and disinfectant procedure.
+- A pre-inspection to review the systems level of contamination to design the most appropriate cleaning and disinfectant procedure.

 Our technicians start by cleaning the vents and register covers before using a dust sweeping machine to reach the very back of the ductwork.
 This allows us to remove things like dust mites, animal dander and other dirt that would otherwise be impossible to reach.
 We use a high-powered vacuum system to extract dust that gets trapped inside the equipment.
-Also, we can apply a disinfecting agent to treat for mold, fungi, mildew, bacteria and other organisms after cleaning the system's mechanical components.
+Also, we can apply an optional disinfecting agent to treat for mold spores, fungi, mildew, bacteria and other organisms after cleaning the system's mechanical components.